Unity VR First Person Shooter

 - Under the Terrain component, we select the paintbrush from the tool bar to paint the texture.

-in the Assets folder located in the Project window.
-Set the x and y size of the terrain to 1 - Add another texture called
+- Add the grass_1_fixed_dtexture.
+You can do this by searching forgrass_1_fixed_din the Assets folder located in the Project window.
+Set the x and y size of the terrain to 1

 - Select the dirt texture and the biggest brush to add a dirt patch.
 This is where we will put our buildings.